Mats Zuccarello: Dallas Stars

 With the Rangers in a rebuild, Zuccarello was traded to the Dallas Stars on 23 February 2019, in exchange for a 2019 conditional second-round pick and a 2020 conditional third-round pick.
 He debuted with the Stars the same day against the Chicago Blackhawks.
 He scored his first goal with the team during the second period but later suffered an upper-body injury forcing him to miss the third period of play.
 Afterwards, the Stars announced he was expected to miss at least four weeks to recover.
 Zuccarello returned for the playoffs but the Stars were eliminated by the St. Louis Blues in double overtime of game seven in the second round.

 Minnesota Wild

 Having left the Stars as a free agent, Zuccarello signed a five-year, $30 million contract with the Minnesota Wild on 1 July 2019.

 On 17 April 2022, during a game against the St. Louis Blues, Zuccarello had broken the Wild team record for most assists in a season when he recorded his 51st and 52nd assists, surpassing teammate Kirill Kaprizov and Pierre-Marc Bouchard (2007–08 season), who held the record at 50.
-He also recorded his 500th career point, making him the 62nd active NHL player to reach that mark since he entered the league in 2010.
+He also recorded his 500th career point, making him the 62nd active NHL player to reach that mark since he entered the league in 2010, following Martin St Louis and Artemi Panarin.

 On 29 September 2023, Zuccarello signed a two-year, $8.25 million contract extension with the Wild.
 The extension will keep Zuccarello in Minnesota through the 2025–26 season.
+During the 2024-25 season Zuccarello was fifth overall on the team for points with 19 goals, 35 assists totaling 54 points in 69 games.
+It was announced in September 2025 that Zuccarello would miss a minimum of 7-8 weeks of play due to a lower body injury.